LaTeX, an Introduction

 \end{document}

-The above example introduces multiple features available to you (outputted result available here), ranging from including a resized image to a formatted table.
-Reading through the example you will notice that the first difference from the first code snippet is the use of packages.
-To expand the functionality of LaTeX (in a modular fashion) you are able to import different desired packages for use in your document.
-The package that we are importing allows us, as the name suggests, to import and display graphics.
-As well as displaying the graphic, I highlighted before that we have also defined the desired width that the image should be.
-Many metrics can be used (mm, cm, pt) to define the size whilst also maintaining the image’s aspect ratio.
-The formatted table that is displayed shows two columns with three rows.
-The column widths are set during the declaration of the table and ‘\’ is used to signify that a rows contents has ended.
-Other notable syntax that is being used is the call of ‘\textbf’ to make the column titles bold, ‘&’ used to split the row contents into columns and ‘\hline’ to tell LaTeX to print a horizontal line.
+The above example demonstrates multiple features available, ranging from including a resized image to creating a formatted table (the resulting output is available here).
+In this example, you will notice that the primary difference from the basic code snippet is the use of packages.
+To expand the functionality of LaTeX in a modular fashion, you can import various packages for use in your document.
+The package imported above allows us to include and display graphics.
+In addition to displaying the graphic, we have also defined the desired width of the image.
+Various units (mm, cm, pt) can be used to define the size while maintaining the image’s aspect ratio.
+The formatted table displayed has two columns and three rows.
+The column widths are defined in the table declaration, and \\ is used to indicate the end of a row’s content.
+Other notable syntax used includes the command \textbf to bold the column titles, & to separate the row contents into columns, and \hline to insert horizontal lines.

 Wrap Up